SEND

 Right Support, Right Place, Right Time

 Parents may be aware that earlier this year, a report was published outlining the government's plans for SEND reform.
-You can read a summary here or the full report here.
+You can read the full report here.